jjeongin/computer-networks-note/README.md

 ### 8.7 IPsec

 ### 8.9 Firewalls
+* Firewall decides the fate of packets going in and out of the system.
 ## Notes by Concepts
+* Iptable: A standard firewall included in most Linux distributions by default.
+A command-line interface to talk to the kernel (kernel-level netfilter hooks) and decides the packets to filter.
+It is used to set up, maintain, and inspect the tables of IP packet filter rules in the Linux kernel.
+  * A type of a routing table?
+  * _Tables_: A set of chains
+  * _Chain_: A collection of rules
+  * _Rule_ : A condition used to match packet
+  * _Target_: An action taken when a possible rule matches. e.g. ACCEPT, DROP, QUEUE
+  * _Policy_: The default action taken in case of no match with the inbuilt chains. e.g. ACCEPT or DROP
+  * Iptable Main Files
+    * /etc/init.d/iptables – init script to start|stop|restart and save rulesets
+    * /etc/sysconfig/iptables – where rulesets are saved.
+Iptable rules reset everytime the system reboots so we want to save the rulesets in this file so that it restores
+    * /sbin/iptables – binary
+  * Iptable Packet Chain
+    * INPUT: Default chain originating to system.
+    * OUTPUT: Default chain generating from system.
+    * FORWARD: Default chain packets are send through another interface.
+    * RH-Firewall-1-INPUT: User-defined
+  * Iptable Actions
+    * ACCEPT: accepts the packet.
+    * DROP: drops the packet.
+To anyone trying to connect to your system, it would appear like the system didn’t even exist.
+    * REJECT: “rejects” the packet.
+If TCP, it sends a “connection reset” packet.
+If UDP or ICMP, it sends a “destination host unreachable” packet.
+    * QUEUE: passes the packet to userspace.
+    * RETURN: stops traversing this chain and resumes at the next rule in the previous (calling) chain.
+    *
 * traceroute: gives us the complete network devices list in between with their IP addresses

 ## Linux Commands